alignan/argos-library/content/blog/deploy-hugo-to-github.md

 I know there are other options, such as [Netlify](https://www.netlify.com/blog/2016/10/27/a-step-by-step-guide-deploying-a-static-site-or-single-page-app/), but I was not too keen to yet depend on another framework, specially one using `node.js`... famous last words...

+This is part of my [Challenge to make 26 years before 2017 ends](https://github.com/alignan/things-to-do/blob/master/README.md).

 ## What didn't work... or at least I gave up in 5 minutes

 From the [Hugo's tutorial](https://gohugo.io/hosting-and-deployment/hosting-on-github/):